 Bikes on Board

 All CTtransit buses have bike racks!
 Buses can carry a maximum of two bikes, on a “first-come, first served” basis.
 Only single seat, two-wheeled bikes will fit in the racks.
-No tricycles, electric, tandem, or motorized bikes are permitted.
+No tricycles, electric, tandem, or motorized scooters or bikes are permitted.
 Combining bike riding with the bus is a great way to relieve traffic congestion while you keep fit and save money.

 At the bus stop